pCYSl5EDgo/Csc-Manager/README.md

 ## dotnet core

 Provide that you want to enable your `dotnet` command to handle correctly `IgnoresAccessChecksToAttribute`, you can find the `Microsoft.CodeAnalysis.CSharp.dll` in `C:\Program Files\dotnet\sdk\3.1.100\Roslyn\bincore`.
 Change the version accoring to your environment.

-## Visual Studio Code - OmniSharp

-Provide that you use Visual Studio Code on a windows machine you can find the `Microsoft.CodeAnalysis.CSharp.dll` in `%USERPROFILE%\.vscode\extensions\ms-vscode.csharp-1.21.9\.omnisharp\1.34.9`.
-Change the version accoring to your environment.

 # LICENSE